xiao-zong/xiao-zong.github.io/_pages/publications.md

   * (with Y. Zhao, J. Qi and R. Zhang) WGCN: Graph Convolutional Networks with Weighted Structural Features. *SIGIR 2021*: 624–-633, (2021).
 [DOI](https://dl.acm.org/doi/10.1145/3404835.3462834)

 ## Submitted
-  * (with N. Privault) Normal to Poisson phase transition for subgraph counting in the random-connection model.
+  * (with N. Privault) Normal to Poisson phase transition for subgraph counting in the random-connection model. [arXiv](https://arxiv.org/abs/2409.16222)
-  * (with N. Privault) Graph connectivity with fixed endpoints in the random-connection model. [arXiv](https://arxiv.org/abs/2312.12745)
+  * (with N. Privault) Graph connectivity with fixed endpoints in the random-connection model.
+To appear in *Probab.
+Engrg.
+Inform.
+Sci.* [arXiv](https://arxiv.org/abs/2312.12745)